GiancarloLelli/secrets/README.md

-## Console Application Secrets Library
+a## Console Application Secrets Library
 This repo contains .NET library that allows you to handle configuration settings in a flavour much alike the one offered by ASP.NET configuration secrets.
 The foundation of this library is simply a wrapper around the static class **ConfigurationManager** contained in the namespece *System.Configuration*.
 This library basically allows you inject into a custom collection called *Secrets* any settings either stored in a JSON file on you machine or returned by an HTTP/S endpoint.